NanoComp/meep/doc/docs/Python_Tutorials/Custom_Source.md

     Args:
       n: n'th position along a line of equally spaced dipoles.
-      rt: runtime of simulation after the source has turned in units of nfreq/df.
+      rt: runtime of simulation after the source has turned off in units of nfreq/df.
       is_textured: whether the substrate is textured or not.
     """